YetZzzzzz/YetZzzzzz.github.io/_pages/about.md

 <div class="quote-accent">

-His research focuses on **self-evolving LLMs and LMMs** and their real-world applications, with broad interests in **multimodal intelligence, intelligent agents, and evolutionary approaches for continuous model improvement**.
-His previous research also includes **Multimodal Affective Computing** and **robust multimodal learning**.
+His research focuses on self-evolving LLMs and their real-world applications, with broad interests in multimodal intelligence, intelligent agents, and evolutionary approaches for continuous model improvement.
+His previous research also includes Multimodal Affective Computing and Robust Multimodal Learning.

 </div>